Twin-width of graphs with tree-structured decompositions: Preliminaries

 The \emph{triconnected components of \(G\)} are multigraphs constructed from the torsos of this tree decomposition.
 In this work, these multigraphs are not important and we also call the torsos themselves \emph{triconnected components}.

-A similarly clean decomposition into \(4\)-connected components arranged in a tree-like fashion does not exist \cite{Gro16a, Gro16b}.
-This motivated Grohe to introduce the notion of quasi-4-connectivity \cite{Gro16a, Gro16b}: A graph \(G\) is \emph{quasi-4-connected} if it is \(3\)-connected and all \(3\)-separators split off at most a single vertex.
+A similarly clean decomposition into \(4\)-connected components arranged in a tree-like fashion does not exist \cite{Gro16a}.
+This motivated Grohe to introduce the notion of quasi-4-connectivity \cite{Gro16a}: A graph \(G\) is \emph{quasi-4-connected} if it is \(3\)-connected and all \(3\)-separators split off at most a single vertex.
 That is, for every separator \(S\) of size \(3\), the graph \(G-S\) splits into exactly two connected components, at least one of which consists of a single vertex.
 The prime example of quasi-4-connected graphs which are not 4-connected are hexagonal grids.
-Also for quasi-4-connectivity there is a tree-like decomposition into components: \begin{theorem}[{\cite{Gro16a, Gro16b}}] For every \(3\)-connected graph \(G\), there exists a tree decomposition~\(\mathcal{T}\) of~\(G\) such that \(\mathcal{T}\) has adhesion at most \(3\), and the torso of every bag is either quasi-4-connected or of size at most \(4\). \end{theorem} The torsos of this tree decomposition are called \emph{quasi-4-connected components of \(G\)}.
+Also for quasi-4-connectivity there is a tree-like decomposition into components: \begin{theorem}[{\cite{Gro16a}}] For every \(3\)-connected graph \(G\), there exists a tree decomposition~\(\mathcal{T}\) of~\(G\) such that \(\mathcal{T}\) has adhesion at most \(3\), and the torso of every bag is either quasi-4-connected or of size at most \(4\). \end{theorem} The torsos of this tree decomposition are called \emph{quasi-4-connected components of \(G\)}.
+In contrast to the case of connected, biconnected or triconnected components, the quasi-4-connected components of a graph are not canonical, meaning that there might exist multiple such tree decompositions with distinct sets of bags.
+Nonetheless, there do exist canonical decompositions of \(3\)-connected graphs along small separators into torsos which are either quasi-4-connected or one of a few exceptional graphs~\cite{quasi4_canonical}.
+However, these parts do not come in the form of a tree-decomposition, but in the form of a so-called \emph{mixed-tree-decomposition}~\cite{quasi4_canonical}.